What not to do when choosing your password

 You should also try and avoid the pitfalls of choosing something that can be easily guessed such as the name of a loved one, or the word password itself.
 It is best to choose random words which cannot be easily guessed, as well as random number sequences.

-Take a look at the most commonly used passwords you shouldn’t use if you want to stay secure:
+Here are some of the most commonly used passwords you shouldn’t use if you want to stay secure:

 Now you know what not to do, read our post to find out our top tips for creating super strong passwords that will keep your information secure.